Angus-C-git/SecSheets/Web/SSRF/SSRF.md

 stockApi=http://localhost/admin
 ```

-+ Additionally host based SSRF may be found anywhere fully qualified  URLs are used to access or include resources
++ Additionally, host based SSRF may be found anywhere fully qualified  URLs are used to access or include resources
 	+ Profile images via URLs
 	+ Embedded content via URLs